Ecological footprint: Methodology

 The natural resources of Earth are finite, and are being used unsustainably given current levels of use.

 Ecological footprint accounting is built on the recognition that regenerative resources are the physically most limiting resources of all.
 Even fossil fuel use is far more limited by the amount of sequestration the biosphere can provide rather than by the amounts left underground.
 The same is true for ores and minerals, where the limiting factor is how much damage to the biosphere we are willing to accept to extract and concentrate those materials, rather than by how much of them is still left underground.
 Therefore, the focus of ecological footprint accounting is human competition for regenerative resources.

-The amount of the planet's regeneration, including how many resources are renewed and how much waste it the planet can absorb, is dubbed biocapacity.
+The amount of the planet's regeneration, including how many resources are renewed and how much waste the planet can absorb, is dubbed biocapacity.
 Ecological footprints therefore track how much biocapacity is needed to provide for all the inputs that human activities demand.
 It can be calculated at any scale: for an activity, a person, a community, a city, a region, a nation, or humanity as a whole.

 Footprints can be split into consumption categories: food, housing, and goods and services.
-Or it can be organized by are types occupied: cropland, pasture, forests for forest products, forests for carbon sequestration, marine areas, etc.
+Or it can be organized by area types occupied: cropland, pasture, forests for forest products, forests for carbon sequestration, marine areas, etc.

 When this approach is applied to an activity such as the manufacturing of a product or driving a car, it uses data from life-cycle analysis.
 Such applications translate the consumption of energy, biomass (food, fiber), building material, water and other resources into normalized land areas called global hectares (gha) needed to provide these inputs.